DillonKyleDev/FlatEngine2D/README.md

 - This project is in active development and is a hobby project.
 - It will likely crash eventually so save often. ***There is no autosave***.
 However, when loading into a new scene, or when starting the game loop, FlatEngine2D saves a temporary copy of your scene in `engine/tempFiles`.
 The engine will then load this copy once you stop the game loop, preserving changes made after last save but before starting the game loop.
 - Things will change with updates.
 - Key systems are not optimized.
+The Instantiate() function in particular is a bit heavy, so calling it multiple times per frame can cause frame time to increase.
+I'll be looking into ways of optimizing this in the future.
+The Hierarchy is also less optimized and just hiding the viewport in the Viewports menu can drastically improve performance as the number of scene objects increases.
 - The Box2D implementation of joints is only partly complete and only includes distance joints at the moment.
 Expect ReadMe documentation changes to come in the near future.

 # Updates